cvent/lounge/README.md

 });
 ```

-We automatically singularize and camelize property key to derive inde name.
+We automatically singularize and camelize property key to derive the index name.
 So `usernames` becomes `findByUsername`.
-We can specify the index "name" by passing along "indexName".
+We can specify the index "name" by passing along the `indexName` property.
 For example:

 ```js
 var userSchema = lounge.schema({